 All observations must be defined using the Observing Tool (OT) software.
 Gemini staff have translated approved Phase I proposals into the Phase II format for loading into the OT.
 In this process, the observations and other details entered in Phase I are used to construct a ("skeleton") framework of your Science Program.

-Instructions on skeleton retrieval were sent to PIs on December 14.
+Instructions on skeleton retrieval were sent to PIs during the week of December 11.
 As in previous semesters, the Phase II skeletons are downloaded/uploaded directly from/to the Gemini telescope databases to enable more efficient and rapid processing.
 See more information on using the Observing Database.

 Relaxation of Observing Condition Constraints and Other Observation Changes

 For semester 2007A the queue was constructed by filling the expected observing conditions (and overfilling the poorer than average conditions) but limited to the total available queue time (i.e. the total science time less scheduled classical nights and estimated Band 1 rollover programs).
 Band 3 programs, which occupy the lowest half of the queue, are unlikely to be executed, and very unlikely to be completed, if they request conditions that are better than average (especially in cloud cover and image quality).